-Eliane Glaser is a writer, a senior lecturer in Creative Writing at Bath Spa University, an associate research fellow at Birkbeck, University of London, and a former BBC radio producer.
+Eliane Glaser is a Senior Lecturer in Creative Writing at Bath Spa University, a BBC radio producer, and an Associate Research Fellow at Birkbeck, University of London.

 - PhD Birkbeck, University of London